Ptolemy2002/js-utils/lib/README.md

 ### dateDifference
 #### Description
 Calculates the difference in milliseconds between two dates.
 If either date is a falsy value, it will be treated as `0`.
+If either date is a number, it will be treated as a Unix timestamp.

 #### Parameters
 - `a` (Date): The first date.